Xakkusu/p4-build-your-dream/README.md

 ### W3C Validators
 #### HTML
+All testing was done via direct input of the code instead of entering the URL, as I wanted to see immediately if errors were fixed.

 There were some errors shown in the W3C Markup Validator which I was able to fix like errors with the alpine.js.
 Here are all the W3C results with minor warnings and tips, which will be looked at when time resource free themselves:

 <details>